stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

    and graph representations and make them more simple/lower level in preparation for machine assembly conversion.
- - `Predicates` part of the `RTL` these are used to facilitate instruction matching before the reload pass.
-Having these more specific reduces the work that reload needs to do.
+ - `Predicates` part of the `RTL` these are used to facilitate instruction matching  the.
+Having these more specific reduces the work that reload needs to do and generates better code.
  - `Constraints` part of the `RTL` and used during reload, these are associated with assembly instructions used to resolved the target instruction.

 ## Passes